Rocco-Gossmann/RayLibTheater/docs/additions/ui/button.md

 | Out     | `OnOut`     | `BTN_OUT`     | Called when the Mouse-Cursor leaves the button while it was pressed or held |

-For ease of use, there is also the `OnEvent` Method, that registers the given Lamda function for all Events of a Button.
+For ease of use, there is also the `OnEvent` Method, that registers the given Lambda function for all Events of a Button.

-To Remove an Event-Handler simple call it's method with a `NULL`/`nullptr`/`0x0` value.
+To Remove an Event-Handler just call it's method with a `NULL`/`nullptr`/`0x0` value.

 All Setters can be chained.